High School Internships

 To apply, the following must be submitted:

-Applications that are not complete and submitted by 5 pm on Friday, May 17th, 2013 will not be accepted.
+- Applications that are not complete and submitted by the appropriate deadline will not be accepted.
 If you do not have a computer at home, please plan ahead to use one at school or at your local public library.
-Applicants being considered for the internship will be contacted for a group interview in the following few weeks.
-Thank you for your application!
+Applicants being considered for the internship will be contacted for a group interview in the following weeks after the application deadline.

 If you have any questions about high school internships, please e-mail us at email@example.com.

-The Student Historian High School Internship Program is supported by a generous grant from The Pinkerton Foundation and through an endowment established by The Peter Jay Sharp Foundation.
+The Student Historian High School Internship Program is supported by a generous grant from The New York Life Foundation and through an endowment established by The Peter Jay Sharp Foundation.